paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 In subsec. (a), “[section 6101 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6101&num=0&edition=prelim)” substituted for “section 3709 of the Revised Statutes, as amended” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

+<a id="section-450jj-10"></a>
+## § 450jj–10.
+Designation of Gateway Arch National Park
+**(a) Redesignation** The Jefferson National Expansion Memorial established under sections 450jj to 450jj–9 of this title shall be known and designated as the “Gateway Arch National Park”.

+**(b) References** Any reference in a law, map, regulation, document, paper, or other record of the United States to the Jefferson National Expansion Memorial shall be considered to be a reference to the “Gateway Arch National Park”.

 <a id="section-450jj-2"></a>
 ## § 450jj–2.
 Railroad agreement as condition precedent to undertaking memorial project

-The memorial project authorized herein shall not be undertaken until there shall have been reached an agreement satisfactory to the Secretary of the Interior providing for the relocation of the railroad tracks and structures now situated on lands adjacent to the Jefferson National Expansion Memorial National Historic Site, between the boundary of the site and the river.
+The memorial project authorized herein shall not be undertaken until there shall have been reached an agreement satisfactory to the Secretary of the Interior providing for the relocation of the railroad tracks and structures now situated on lands adjacent to the Jefferson National Expansion Memorial National Historic Site,11 See Change of Name note below. between the boundary of the site and the river.
 Such agreement shall contain such terms as may be deemed desirable by the Secretary but shall contain a provision limiting the Federal expenditure of funds in connection with such relocation of the tracks and structures to work undertaken within the historic site area.

 ### Statutory Notes

 #### References in Text
 Herein, referred to in text, means act May 17, 1954, which is generally classified to sections 450jj to 450jj–9 of this title.
 For complete classification of this Act to the Code, see Tables.

+#### Change of Name
+Jefferson National Expansion Memorial redesignated Gateway Arch National Park by Pub.
+L. 115–128, § 2, Feb.
+22, 2018, 132 Stat.
+328, which is classified to [section 450jj–10 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-450jj-10).

 <a id="section-450jj-3"></a>
 ## § 450jj–3.
 Designation of additional land by Secretary; manner of acquiring additional land
-**(a)** There is hereby designated for addition to the Jefferson National Expansion Memorial (hereinafter in sections 450jj–3 to 450jj–9 of this title referred to as the “Memorial”) approximately one hundred acres in the city of East Saint Louis, Illinois, contiguous with the Mississippi River and between the Eads Bridge and the Poplar Street Bridge, as generally depicted on the map entitled “Boundary Map, Jefferson National Expansion Memorial”, numbered 366–80013, dated January 1992, which shall be on file and available for public inspection in the offices of the National Park Service, Department of the Interior.
+**(a)** There is hereby designated for addition to the Jefferson National Expansion Memorial 11 See Change of Name note below. (hereinafter in sections 450jj–3 to 450jj–9 of this title referred to as the “Memorial”) approximately one hundred acres in the city of East Saint Louis, Illinois, contiguous with the Mississippi River and between the Eads Bridge and the Poplar Street Bridge, as generally depicted on the map entitled “Boundary Map, Jefferson National Expansion Memorial 1 ”, numbered 366–80013, dated January 1992, which shall be on file and available for public inspection in the offices of the National Park Service, Department of the Interior.
 The additional acreage authorized by this section is in recognition of the historical significance of the Memorial site to the westward expansion of the United States and the historical linkage of this site on the Mississippi in both Missouri and Illinois to such expansion, the international recognition of the Gateway Arch, designed by Eero Saarinen, as one of the world’s great sculptural and architectural achievements, and the increasing use of the Memorial site by millions of people from all over the United States and the world.

 **(b)** Within the area designated in accordance with this section, the Secretary of the Interior may acquire lands and interests in lands by donation, purchase with donated or appropriated funds, or exchange, except that lands owned by the State of Illinois or any political subdivision thereof may be acquired only by donation.